Top 10 Tools to Avoid Ugly Arguments

 Every couple argues.
-Some of the do it overtly by yelling at each other while others do it covertly by avoiding contact and conversation.
-Whatever the method, the result is the same - hurt feelings and disenchantment.
-Here are my tips to help you argue constructively, if done correctly it can be a pathway to growth and problem solving.
+Some of them do it overtly by yelling at each other while others do it covertly by avoiding contact and conversation.
+Whatever the method, the result is the same—hurt feelings and disenchantment.
+Here are my tips to help you argue constructively.
+If done correctly, it can be a pathway to growth and problem-solving.

 - Understand that anger itself is not destructive.
 There is a vast difference between anger and rage.
-When someone is angry they need to state their feelings, they don't break things or relationships - that is ragefull behavior.
+When someone is angry they need to state their feelings, they don't break things or relationships—that is rageful behavior.

 - Talk about your feelings before you get angry.
 When you or your partner can approach the situation as it happens and deal with it in a safe way, it may not get to the point of being an argument.
 Sometimes things just need to be verbalized and most arguments can be avoided if your partner understands how you feel.